-- Direct Stafford Loans
+- Direct Loans (previously known as Stafford Loans)

 - Direct PLUS Loans

 Direct Loans were previously known as Stafford Loans and are available to US citizens and eligible noncitizens enrolled at least half-time in an undergraduate or graduate program.
 No credit check or cosigner is required.

 - Direct Subsidized Loans are available to undergraduate students who demonstrate financial need, and the government pays the interest while they’re enrolled in school at least half the time and during their grace period and deferment.

 - Direct Unsubsidized Loans are available to undergraduate and graduate students regardless of financial need.
 The student is responsible for paying all of the interest but can defer payments while in enrolled in school at least half-time.

 Direct Loans have fixed interest rates and origination fees.
 There are also limits to how much you can borrow, both annually and in total.

 Direct PLUS Loans

 Direct PLUS Loans are available to parents of dependent students and to graduate or professional students to help cover up to the full cost of education, less any other financial aid.
 A credit check is required for this loan type.
 But even if you have adverse credit history, you still may be able to receive a PLUS loan if you meet additional requirements.

 Once you are in grace or repayment for your federal student loans, you have the option of consolidation.
 Consolidation allows you to combine multiple federal student loans into one loan so that you have a single monthly payment.
 Consolidation may affect your current interest rate, repayment period, total cost of the loan, and other loan factors.
 Visit the federal government’s Direct Consolidation Loan Application for more information.